automl/neps/docs/reference/pipeline_space.md

 ## Using your knowledge, providing a Prior
-When optimizing, you can provide your own knowledge using the parameters `default=`.
+When optimizing, you can provide your own knowledge using the parameters `prior=`.
-By indicating a `default=` we take this to be your user prior, **your knowledge about where a good value for this parameter lies**.
+By indicating a `prior=` we take this to be
+**your knowledge about where a good value for this parameter lies**.

-You can also specify a `default_confidence=` to indicate how strongly you want NePS, to focus on these, one of either `"low"`, `"medium"`, or `"high"`.
+You can also specify a `prior_confidence=` to indicate how strongly you want NePS, to focus on these, one of either `"low"`, `"medium"`, or `"high"`.

 Currently the two major algorithms that exploit this in NePS are `PriorBand`